JonathanSimonS/cocktail-finder/README.md

 # Cocktail Finder

-Simple App to find your favourite cocktail.
-You can search by name and ingredient as well.
+A simple app to find your favourite cocktail that allows you to search by name or by ingredient.

 ## Site URL